kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_navigation.md

 ### Linear Compass

 The linear compass is displayed when you hold your phone vertically.
-You can also use the sighting compass feature with the linear compass by tapping the camera icon on the right of the screen.
+You can also use the sighting compass feature with the linear compass by tapping the camera icon on the right side of the screen.
 This will display the compass overlaid on a camera viewfinder.
 With the sighting compass active, you can pinch to zoom the camera viewfinder.

 You can enable or disable the linear compass under Settings > Navigation > Show linear compass.